Gavinator5001/scraper/README.md

 - `Re-parse known minutes`: forces already parsed database records to be parsed again.
 - `Re-parse known Form 700 PDFs`: re-runs PDF parsing for saved filings.

+## Known Issues and Limitations

+- Minutes file matching is not 100% work
+- Can only pull from Legistar websites